pelithne/AKS-security-basics/Identity-and-access-mgmt.md

 AKS is the hosted Kubernetes service on Azure.

 Kubernetes provides a distributed platform for containerized applications.
 You build and deploy your own applications into a Kubernetes cluster, and let the cluster manage the availability and connectivity.
-In this step a sample application will be deployed into your own Kubernetes cluster.
 You will learn how to:

 * Create an AKS Kubernetes Cluster
-* Connect/validate towards the AKS Cluster
+* Connect/validate access and permissions towards the AKS Cluster
-* Update Kubernetes manifest files
-* Run an application in Kubernetes

 ### 1.2.4 Create AKS Cluster